LOLC Finance: Operations

-LOLC Finance was ranked 49th in the LMD 100 list in 2023.
-It was a 15-place drop for LOLC Finance from the last year.
-LMD 100 lists public companies in Sri Lanka by revenue annually.
-LOLC Finance is one of the 100 most valuable brands in Sri Lanka.
+LOLC Finance was ranked 49th in the LMD 100 list in 2023, a list of public companies in Sri Lanka by revenue annually.
 Brand Finance has estimated the brand value of LOLC Finance to be LKR7,031 million and ranked the company 20th in its 2022 annual rankings.
 LOLC Finance was included in the S&P Sri Lanka 20 Index at the 2021 yearend index rebalance.
 In January 2022, LOLC Finance merged with its sister company, Commercial Leasing & Finance.
 Before the merger, Commercial Leasing acquired and merged with Sinhaputhra Finance PLC.
 The merger resulted in LOLC Finance becoming the largest non-banking financial company in the country.
 The shareholders of LOLC Development Finance, another fellow subsidiary of LOLC Finance, approved the resolution of the amalgamation of LOLC Development Finance with LOLC Finance.